kelynnski/kelynnski.github.io/_portfolio/portfolio-4.md

 excerpt: |
   This was an open-ended project assigned as part of my Master of Science (Human Language Technology) program, in the class Advanced Statistical Natural Language Processing.
 It had the goal of experimenting with and learning about neural networks.
 The task I chose was to investigate doing a sentiment analysis on a real-world dataset that I found online.
 I chose this task because sentiment analysis is an important NLP task, since it can help companies understand what their customers are saying about them, and where they can make improvements.

-  Please see the Sentiment Analysis Using PyTorch page for detailed information about this project.

 collection: portfolio
 ---